42KJ42/kjDB/README.md

 Provided by Quantum Slice Corporation (https://Quantumslice.com)

 Simple easy to use MySQL / MySQLi / MariaDB PHP class that allows for **single** AND **mutliple replicated** db access.
 Allows you to have different READ and WRITE instances of replicated databases.
+We have been using this for years and decided to release for public use since nothing else seems to deal with db access in a way we like - especially for multiple replicated instances.

 - Requires PHP > v7.1 and MySQL/MariaDB
 - Does not try and rewrite all the mysql functionality: I assume you can write proper MySQL statements without making you use a class member like insert(array("date"=>...)) for each type of mysql transaction.
 If you are looking for a class that takes away the need to know MySQL code this is not for you.
 You will need to write full SQL statements